connwork/Gmailautoarchiving/README.md

 5. Go to Triggers > Add Trigger.
 Suggest a daily trigger at any time which suits
 6. The script will run automatically and keep your gmail box squeaky clean!

-# Method 2 (In Progress)
+# Part 2: Automatic Label Creation and Assignment Based on Plus Addresses (Beta)
 1. Create an alternate email based on your primary email (firstname.lastname@gmail.com) with the word "filter" at the end (firstname.lastname.filter@gmail.com)
 2. In your filter email address: In settings, see all settings, Forwarding and POP/IMAP, add your primary email as a forwarding address.
-3. In your filter email address: Create a filter with Doesn't have: ("to:firstname.lastname.filter+") and assign it to apply the label "alias not respected: autospam"
+3. In your filter email address: Create a filter with Has the words: {(to:firstname.lastname@gmail.com) (deliveredto:firstname.lastname@gmail.com)} and assign it to apply the label "alias not respected: autospam"
-4.
+4. In your filter email address: Create a filter with Doesn't have the words: {(to:firstname.lastname@gmail.com) (deliveredto:firstname.lastname@gmail.com)} and assign it to apply the label "alias respected: forwarding"
+5. In your primary email, use the same process as Part 1 to create a new google script with the Autotagging_plusaddresses.gs file.
+6. Configure the variables to reflect your filtering email, desired top level tag, and auto tagging tag for Part 1.
+7. Begin signing up for services with firstname.lastname.filter+servicename@gmail.com.
+If the alias is respected, if will be forwarded to your primary email and the script will automatically build out the tag named "servicename" if it does not already exist.
+It will also tag any emails from the service to this tag.